Let us open with prayer.

 Evidence from eastern religion

 Eastern religions also provide us with evidence of miracle.
 A Siddah or Sadhu is an ascetic who has achieved enlightenment.
-A Siddhi is a paranormal power achieved by a Siddah.
+A Siddhi is an anomalous power achieved by a Siddah.
 Some alleged cases of Siddhi have been investigated by scientists and medics.
 Here is an example.

 Prahlad Jani is an Indian Sadhu, born in 1929.
 He describes a religious experience at age 11 when the Hindu goddess Amba appeared to him and told him that he would no longer have to eat food.
 He is said to have lived in a cave since the 1970s, and to have not eaten anything for most of his 84 years.